Paliperidone: Homicides

 On December 28, 2021, 19-year-old Peyton Moyer fatally shot his mother and her boyfriend in Watkinsville, Georgia, while under the influence of the long-acting injectable paliperidone palmitate (Invega Sustenna).
 On November 2, 2023, Moyer was sentenced to life in prison.

 Lawsuits

-In April 2025, Wisner Baum filed a lawsuit alleging that Johnson & Johnson and Eli Lilly concealed that Invega, Risperdal, Zyprexa, and their generics are linked to breast cancer.
-The case is Brown v.
-Johnson & Johnson et al (Case No. 25CV119808).
+From 2019 to 2024, Maria Francesca Gioia, a former medical student acting as a pro se plaintiff, filed nine product liability lawsuits against Janssen Pharmaceuticals and related parties.
+She alleged that taking Invega Sustenna (paliperidone palmitate) caused her memory loss, hypothyroidism, Horner's syndrome, nerve damage, motor tremors, vocal tics, confusion, loss of taste and sensation, post-traumatic stress disorder, and metabolic syndrome (including hypertension, diabetes, and stroke), which ended her career as a primary care physician.
+All nine lawsuits were dismissed on procedural grounds: Gioia I–II for failure to state a claim, Gioia III for failure to prosecute, and Gioia IV–V for lack of subject matter jurisdiction.
+The court also noted that the side effects she alleged were already listed on Invega's FDA-approved warning label.

+In September 2024, Cassandra Fameux filed a criminal complaint alleging that her husband, a Michigan anesthesiologist, had forcibly injected her with unprescribed Invega Sustenna on multiple occasions between 2017 and 2021.
+A subsequent police investigation led to a recommendation that he be charged with domestic assault.

+In May and June 2022, Adilah Patton, a 28‑year‑old pretrial detainee in Indianapolis, was forcibly injected twice with unprescribed Invega Sustenna while in custody at the Marion County Adult Detention Center.
+A federal lawsuit filed on her behalf alleges that the injections were administered without a medical assessment, a prescription, or the consent of her court‑appointed guardian.
+The lawsuit describes the injections as assault, battery, excessive force, and violations of the Fourteenth Amendment right to informed consent.

 Brand names

 In May 2015, a formulation of paliperidone palmitate was approved by the US Food and Drug Administration under the brand name Invega Trinza.
 A similar prolonged release suspension was approved in 2016 by the European Medicines Agency originally under the brand name Paliperidone Janssen, later renamed to Trevicta.
 In September 2021, a newer formulation of paliperidone palmitate, Invega Hafyera, was approved by the US FDA.